The American Wildfire Experience's Wildland Fire Digital Storytelling Micro-Grant initiative

 We expect our grant recipients to essentially 1) produce something fire related; 2) that tells a unique or compelling story; and 3) package it in a way that we can present it to our digital audience.
 That’s it!

 Micro-grants are simply small grants in terms of funding amount.
-In our case, we offer $500.00 grants with the hope that these grants would encourage thoughtful wildland fire storytelling by active content creators on social media, improve the production value of our grantee’s creative works by providing digital storytelling equipment/tools, and will begin to build a cadre of wildland firefighters developing engaging content well aligned with AWE’s mission.
+In our case, we offer $500.00 grants with the hope that these grants would encourage thoughtful wildland fire storytelling by active content creators on social media (and beyond), improve the production value of our grantee’s creative works by providing funding for digital storytelling equipment/tools, and will begin to build a cadre of wildland firefighters/practitioners/community members developing engaging content well aligned with AWE’s mission.

 At The American Wildfire Experience, we define digital storytelling as the process of coupling personal stories with broader public issues (like wildland fire) by leveraging digital technology and media to showcase stories and the storytellers.
 We consider digital storytelling to be a process of community building and an integral part of educating the public about wildland fire.